Home

 What is the 90 days in 180 days rule in Turkey?

-Visitors who stay in Turkey on a tourist visa may remain for 90 days within the 180-day period covered by their visa (Art.
+Visitors who enter Turkey on a tourist visa may remain for 90 days within the 180-day period covered by the visa (Art.
 11(1)).
 One requirement for a visa to visit Turkey is to have insurance coverage (medical insurance) for your entire visit, according to the provision on Turkey Entry Ban in Law No. 6458, Article 15-1e.
 According to the Turkish Ministry of Foreign Affairs, the 90-day-in-180-day rule applies to all foreign nationals.

 How to calculate the 90 days in the 180-day rule?